 Because corn is a short-day plant, some cultivars will not flower when the day length is more than 13 hours.
-This is rarely a problem with commercially available sweet corn varieties in the Southeast, but a grower should be mindful of day length when planting heirloom or tropical corn varieties.
+This is very rarely a problem with commercially available sweet corn varieties in the Southeast, but a grower should be mindful of day length when planting heirloom or tropical corn varieties.

 In contrast to "conventional agriculture," organic farming relies on preventive rather than corrective practices.
 Instead of depending on synthetic insecticides, fungicides, and herbicides for pest control, organic growers employ an Integrated Pest Management (IPM) approach and use beneficial insects and biological products such as Bacillus thuringensis (Bt).
 Rather than amending the soil with synthetically derived fertilizers, organic growers build soil fertility by using natural products such as cover crops, manure, and compost.
 A successful organic system provides a grower with an income adequate to maintain a good standard of living by producing an abundance of high-quality food, while at the same time nurturing the soil, protecting the environment, and ensuring that the land will be healthy and productive for generations to come.